AlfMikael/snap-generator/README.md

 Installation
 ----
-Download the newest release and unzip it.
-Then paste the unizipped folder into the Fusion 360 add-ins folder.
+Cick _releases_ on the right side, and download the most recent one.
+Unzip and paste the unizipped folder into the Fusion 360 add-ins folder.
 On Windows, it's located at

 __%appdata%\Autodesk\Autodesk Fusion 360\API\AddIns__